Coal India undermined by basic equipment flaws

-NEW DELHI As Prime Minister Narendra Modi's government looks to shape up Coal India Ltd (COAL.NS) for a potential major restructuring, the world's biggest coal miner still faces basic problems: it does not have enough mechanical shovels, dumpers and explosives.
+NEW DELHI, July 25 As Prime Minister Narendra Modi's government looks to shape up Coal India Ltd for a potential major restructuring, the world's biggest coal miner still faces basic problems: it does not have enough mechanical shovels, dumpers and explosives.

 The new government, which has a 90 percent stake in the company whose total market value is about $40 billion, is exploring a break up and opening up the sector to foreign investment to boost output and cut imports, sources have said.